elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

 ---

-### In what pattern category does the Prototype pattern belong too?
+### Which pattern category does the Prototype pattern fall under?

 <details>
   <summary>